TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/Properties.rst

     configuration into :t3-gifbuilder-text:`splitRendering`
     configuration of the individual
     :ref:`GIFBUILDER objects <gifbuilder-object-names>`.
-    In the :ref:`example below <gifbuilder-properties-charRangeMap-pixelSpaceFontSizeRef>`
+    In the :t3-gifbuilder-property:`charRangeMap.[array].pixelSpaceFontSizeRef`
-    the key is :typoscript:`123`.
+    example below the key is :typoscript:`123`.

     ..  note::
         If the key is already found in the local GIFBUILDER configuration the